prernasahu02/High-Performance-MLP-using-OpenMP/README.md

 ## Introduction
 This repository contains an optimized implementation of a Multilayer Perceptron (MLP) neural network in C, originally sourced from a public GitHub repository.
 The base implementation was analyzed through performance profiling and then optimized using OpenMP to leverage multi-core parallelism.
 This significantly enhances execution speed, making it suitable for high-performance computing (HPC) environments.

+## Dataset: Banknote Authentication
+The dataset used for this experiment is the Banknote Authentication Dataset from the UCI Machine Learning Repository.
+The dataset consists of features extracted from banknote images.
+Based on these extracted features, the goal is to classify whether a given banknote is authentic or fake.
+Example dataset used for training and testing: [Banknote authentication dataset from ULI ML Repository](https://archive.ics.uci.edu/ml/datasets/banknote+authentication)

 ## What is OpenMP?
-OpenMP (Open Multi-Processing) is a widely used API for shared-memory parallel programming in C, C++, and Fortran.
+**OpenMP** (Open Multi-Processing) is a widely used API for shared-memory parallel programming in C, C++, and Fortran.
 It provides simple compiler directives and library routines to distribute tasks across multiple CPU cores efficiently.
 OpenMP enables programmers to optimize computational workloads without manually handling low-level threading complexities.

 ## Need for High-Performance Computing (HPC)
 As complex machine learning models grow, efficient computation becomes crucial for real-world applications.
 Traditional sequential execution often leads to excessive processing times, especially for large datasets and deep networks.
 High-performance computing helps by: